asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 weight: 260
 ---

 Bindings in AsyncAPI provide a way to add protocol-specific information to the AsyncAPI documentation.
-They can be added to different document parts, such as servers, channels, or messages, to specify standard details specific to a particular protocol.
-The purpose of bindings is to enhance the understanding and usage of the API by providing additional context and configuration options for different protocols.
+They can be added to different document parts, such as servers, channels, or messages; they specify standard details specific to a particular protocol.
+The purpose of bindings is to enhance the API's understanding and usage by providing additional context and configuration options for different protocols.

-Here is a diagram explaining binding:
+The following diagram highlights the sections where bindings can be implemented:

 ```mermaid
 graph TD